Big Three (Atlanta Braves): Legacy

-The "Big Three" is considered by many to be the greatest pitching trios of all time.
+The "Big Three" is considered by many to be the greatest pitching trio of all time.
 From 1993 to 2002, they combined for 453 wins to 224 losses with 4,616 strikeouts.
-They contributed greatly in the dominance of the Atlanta Braves in the era they played in, which saw them reach the postseason from 1991 to 2005 (minus 1994) that saw them go 63–62 in the postseason while winning fourteen NL East titles, five National League pennants, and one world championship.
+They contributed greatly in the dominance of the Atlanta Braves in the era they played in, which saw them reach the postseason from 1991 to 2005 (minus the strike-shortened season of 1994) that saw them go 63–62 in the postseason while winning fourteen NL East titles, five National League pennants, and one world championship.

 All three pitchers would have their numbers retired by the Braves as Greg Maddux would have his number retired on July 31, 2009, Tom Glavine would see his number retired on August 6, 2010, and John Smoltz would have his number retired on July 8, 2012.

 All three pitchers would be inducted into the National Baseball Hall of Fame in their first year of eligibility as Greg Maddux and Tom Glavine would both be inducted in 2014 receiving 97.2% and 91.9% of the possible votes respectively, and John Smoltz would be inducted the following year receiving 82.9% of the possible votes.